Groovy

 Set the out of office message

 Writes the out of office message and sets its status to active.
-Attention: The text is set for internal and external out of office messages.
+Note: The text is set both as an internal and an external message.

 Snippet